telerik/reporting-docs/knowledge-base/system-null-reference-exception-docker.md

 title: Docker Container Error System.NullReferenceException Object reference not set to an instance of an object
 description: Such error might be thrown in docker for Linux
 type: troubleshooting
-page_title: Docker Container: System.NullReferenceException: Object reference not set to an instance of an object. at Telerik.Reporting.Drawing.FontExtensions.ToGdiFont(IFont font)
+page_title: Docker Container Error System.NullReferenceException Object reference not set to an instance of an object. at Telerik.Reporting.Drawing.FontExtensions.ToGdiFont(IFont font)
 slug: system- null-reference-exception-docker
 position:
 tags: